ClaytonMoniz/NSU-Capstone/README.md

 6. The [testing](testing) folder contains the images and the python file used for testing with PyAutoGUI
 7. The [LICENSE](LICENSE) File contains the MIT license.
 ## Installation Guide
+This will take you step by step to install the game.
 ## Testing Information
 Testing was done using PyAutoGUI and by simply playing the game.
 PyAutoGUI was only used to test the StartMenu, and Information Buttons, and the GameOver CheckBox.